 Are you taking an online or hybrid class?
 Each quarter the Student Help Desk sends a series of getting-started email messages about using Canvas and other computing resources.
 If you didn't get the messages or didn't save them, click below to view them online.

-Important dates; A note about hybrid classes; Logging into your class; Using a mobile device; Computer skills you'll need; Canvas student tour
+Important dates; A note about hybrid classes; Logging into your class; For your eyes only; Using a mobile device; Computer skills you'll need; Canvas student guide

-Important dates; A note about hybrid classes; Logging into your class; How's your class going?; Canvas student tour
+Important dates; A note about hybrid classes; Logging into your class; For your eyes only; How's your class going?; Canvas student guide

-Important dates; Logging into your class; How's your class going?; Using a mobile device; Your student network account; Canvas student tour
+Important dates; Logging into your class; How's your class going?; Using a mobile device; Your student network account; Canvas student guide

 How's your class going?; Anti-procrastination strategies; Remote access with VMware; Canvas student guide

-Your reaction, please; How's your class going?; Thinking ahead to the end of the quarter; More information about resources; If you need to withdraw from your class
+Your reaction, please; How's your class going?; More information about resources; If you need to withdraw from your class